 Me: I have no idea what that means.

-Sue: Don’t you know anything practical?
-Knowing how many episodes Terry ****ing Nation wrote is never – I repeat, never – going to help us.
-Knowing how to handle a Dremel might.
-Just so you know.
+Sue: Don’t you know anything practical, Neil?
+Knowing how many episodes Terry ****ing Nation wrote is never – I repeat never – going to help us.
+But knowing how to handle a Dremel might.

-With the world’s governments playing hardball, Winters tells Jellicoe to arm the K1 robot with the disintegrator gun.
-Jellicoe hurries off to retrieve the gun, which is sitting a few inches away from a captive Sarah and Harry.
+Miss Winters decides to arm the robot with a disintegrator gun, so Jellicoe hurries off to retrieve it from a cell that’s currently occupied by Sarah and Harry.

-Sue: So they left the gun in the same room as their prisoners?
+Sue: They actually left the gun in the same room as their prisoners?
 That’s a bit stupid.
-It’s a good job Steed and Sarah didn’t work that out.
-And how is the robot going to pick up that gun?
-It’s going to throw its balance right off.
+It’s a good job Steed and Sarah didn’t work out what it was.
+And how is the robot going to pick up that gun, exactly?
+It’ll throw its balance right off.

 Sue: Bless him.
-He can only point his gun at the ground.
-Look at that limp wrist!
-And his gun doesn’t even flash when he fires it.
+He can only point it at the ground.
+Look at his limp wrist!
+And his gun doesn’t even flash when it fires.
 It’s pathetic!

-Sue: And today you have a toy version of the robot instead.
+Sue: And now you have a toy version of that robot instead.
 Nothing much has changed, has it?

-Me: It’s not a toy.
+Me: It isn’t a toy, dear.
 It’s a collectible figurine.

 Sue: It fell off your bookshelf when I was tidying up, once.
-I’m telling you, trying to get that thing to stand up straight again was a ****ing nightmare.
-The design of this robot is appalling!top
+Getting it to stand up straight again was a ****ing nightmare.

 Me: You remember how Tommy from Planet of the Spiders wrote several episodes of Terry and June?